ananthrk/web2py-instant-admin/README.rst

 .. _RailsAdmin: http://github.com/sferik/rails_admin

-Contribution and Feedback
+Contribution
 -----------------------------------------
 Contributions and Feedback are most welcome.
-Please email the author with your comments.
+Please fork the project in GitHub and send me a pull request with your patch.

 Author Information